wix-playground/stylable-components/docs/auto-views.md

 ### GUI Hints
 the following meta-data fields have been added for better GUI generation:

-* views: an object defining a view component for different views data belonging to the schema, each view can specifiy:
+* views: a map between view-names to visual components for the schema, each view can specifiy:
   * controller: unique id of component to show for this data
   * props: object containing extra props for said component